The Sweet Spot of Bound Tightening for Topology Optimization: Computational Results

 To evaluate the performance of each method across a diverse set of scenarios, we consider 300 different OTS instances generated by varying the nodal demands.
 For each instance, the demand at each bus is independently sampled from a uniform distribution in the interval $[0.9\widehat{d}_n, 1.1\widehat{d}_n]$, where $\widehat{d}_n$ is the baseline demand.
 This sampling strategy ensures that the results reflect a broad spectrum of system operating conditions and problem complexities \cite{aguilar2025graph}.
 All data is available at the repository \cite{Oasys2025repository}.

 All optimization problems are solved using Gurobi 10.0.3 via the \texttt{gurobipy} package version 12.0.1 in Python 3.11.4.
 Simulations are run on a Linux-based server equipped with an AMD EPYC processor clocking at 2.25~GHz, using a single thread and 8~GB of RAM.
-In all cases, the optimality gap is set to $0.01\%$ and the time limit to one hour.
+In all cases, the optimality gap is set to $0.01\%$ for any mixed-integer problem solved, and the time limit is set to one hour.

 The bound tightening approach proposed in Section~\ref{sec:boundtightening} relies on the availability of an upper bound on the total generation cost, which must be derived from a feasible solution to the OTS problem.
 Although heuristic methods from the literature (e.g.,~\cite{crozier2022feasible}) could be employed for this purpose, in our study we leverage the built-in general-purpose heuristics provided by Gurobi.
 Specifically, we solve the OTS model with the \texttt{Heuristics} parameter set to 100\% and impose a time limit of 10 seconds.
 The best incumbent solution found within this time window is then used to compute the upper bound cost, denoted as~$\overline{C}$.
 If no feasible solution is found, the upper bound is conservatively estimated as the total system demand multiplied by the cost of the most expensive generator.